ExitValue.ai

 What hurts warehouse valuation the most?

-The top three issues are: (1) lease exposure — short-dated leases, above-market rent, or no extension options, (2) customer concentration — any single customer over 30% of revenue, and (3) aging infrastructure — old racking, no WMS, outdated material handling equipment that buyers will price as required catch-up capex.
+The top three issues are: (1) lease exposure, short-dated leases, above-market rent, or no extension options, (2) customer concentration, any single customer over a percent-of-revenue figure, and (3) aging infrastructure, old racking, no WMS, outdated material handling equipment that buyers will price as required catch-up capex.

 How long does it take to sell a warehousing business?